KubaX24/KubaX24/README.md

 ### Hi there 👋
 ---
 ### About me
-Hi, I am 19 years old student 📚 from Czech Republic 🇨🇿.
+Hi, I am 20 years old student 📚 from Czech Republic 🇨🇿.
 There is some basic info ℹ️ about me:
-- Favourite language 💬: Java
+- Favourite language 💬: Java, GO
 - Favourite IDE 📑 (currently use): IntelliJ IDEA
 - Favourite framework :leaves:: Spring
 - Other languages 💬, technologies :wrench:: Kotlin, JavaScript, HTML, CSS, SolidJS